 EFGR Exon 20 gene

-Around 30% of NSCLC tumors are the result of a mutation in the epidermal growth factor receptor (EGFR) gene.
-Between 85 and 90% of EGFR mutations involve Exon 19 and Exon 21 mutations.
-The remaining 10–15% involve less common mutations, such as Exon 20 insertion mutation.
+Around 30% of NSCLC tumors result from a mutation in the epidermal growth factor receptor (EGFR) gene.
+Between 85% and 90% of EGFR mutations involve Exon 19 and Exon 21 mutations.
+The remaining 10% to 15% involve less common mutations, such as Exon 20 insertion mutation.
 The Exon 20 mutation is growing in prevalence due to researchers’ better understanding of rare gene mutations in NSCLC.

-Genetic testing means that doctors can personalize treatment plans according to which mutations they identify in a person’s cells.
+Genetic testing means that doctors can personalize treatment plans based on the mutations they identify in a person’s cells.

 For example, researchers in the 2020 study mentioned above analyzed the genes of 256 people in China with NSCLC.
 They found that the most common genetic mutations among these participants were to the EGFR, ERBB2, and KRAS genes.
 Of the total participants, 63% had two or more mutations.